jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_manageaccess.md

 Allow/Deny connection to Spotlight Diagnostic Administrators group | No | No | No
 Allow/Deny connection to Spotlight Diagnostic Users or Spotlight Diagnostic Read-Only Users groups | Yes | No | No

-Important Notes: All users are entitled to access all the connections (including any new added connection) until Administrator explicitly deny it.
+{% include note.html content="All users are entitled to access all the connections (including any new added connection) until Administrator explicitly deny it." %}

 ## Permission Precedence
 Because of an Active Directory user may also included in Active Directory groups and a Spotlight user may have different roles configured, it is possible that conflicting permission settings might happen.

 Here are some rules for resolving permissions conflicts:

-1."Administrator" role generally take precedence over "Non Administrator" role.
+1. "Administrator" role generally take precedence over "Non Administrator" role.
-2."Deny" permissions generally take precedence over "Allow" permissions.
+2. "Deny" permissions generally take precedence over "Allow" permissions.

 For more on Spotlight Diagnostic User Groups, see [Spotlight Diagnostic User Groups][enterprise_backend_spotlightdiagnosticusergroups].
 For more on Manage access to Spotlight connections known issues, see [known issues configuring Spotlight][enterprise_releasenotes_knownissues].